AdaCore/training_material/courses/fundamentals_of_ada/spec_875_gpr_basics.rst

 * *--target=platform*

-   - Indicates target computer on which your application will run.
+   - Indicates target computer on which your application will run
    - Example: **--target=ppc-elf**
    - Special target "all" to display all targets on path
    - Default target is host machine